-Born on April 24, in 1952, Jean-Paul grew up in a self-contained Parisian suburb.
+Born on April 24, 1952, Jean Paul grew up in a self-contained Parisian suburb.
 He spent a large part of his youth skipping school to stay at his grandmother's house, drawing imaginary high fashion collections and listening to the gossip of the ladies of the town who came to her for beauty treatments and tarot readings.

-Obsessed with haute couture, the shy ingenu was supported in his design ambitions by his parents - albeit with some reserve - and started his first job on April 24, 1970, working for fashion house Pierre Cardin after school.
-The position proved an all-consuming passion, and in his own words Jean-Paul "failed brilliantly" after taking his final exams.
+Obsessed with haute couture, the shy ingenue was supported in his design ambitions by his parents - albeit with some reserve - and started his first job on April 24, 1970, working for fashion house Pierre Cardin after school.
+The position proved an all-consuming passion, and in his own words Jean Paul "failed brilliantly" after taking his final exams.

 As the most junior member of Cardin, Jean Paul was made redundant because the house was over-staffed, and the star moved on to work briefly for Jacques Esterel, where he learnt much of what was to become his signature style, and at the couture house Patou.

 Returning to Cardin in 1974, he was sent to Manila to represent the company.
 His designs proved hugely popular among Philippines' powerful clients, so much so, he says, that the government refused him an exit visa when he wanted to leave.
 Finally, he claimed that his grandmother had died and was able to return home.

 Returning to France in July 1975, Jean Paul raised the money to present his first collection, with the help of Francis Menuge, the man he has described as the love of his life.
 It was not until 1978, though, that he received the financial backing to produce his own line.
 The platinum blond went on to make the Eighties his own, becoming a part of the pop culture he had so closely followed.